Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 ros2 run rqt_image_view rqt_image_view
 ```
 A window should open.
-In the top left dropdown menu you can choose `/ascamera/camera_publisher/rgb0/image` as the topic you want to display.
-Now the live video feed from the camera should be displayed.
+In the top left dropdown menu choose `/ascamera/camera_publisher/rgb0/image` as the topic.
+Now the live video feed from the camera should be displayed.\
+You may need to physically adjust the focus by turning the lens of the camera.
+Pliers may be needed.
 <br>
 <br>